 In addition to medical bills and future medical expenses, you may also be entitled to recover for lost wages, loss of earning capacity, property damage, pain and suffering, including emotional damages.
 When accidents lead to fatal burn injuries, surviving family members may be able to recover compensation under a wrongful death claim.
 Compensation can include loss of financial support, funeral expenses, loss of inheritance, and loss of parental guidance.

 If you or a loved one has suffered severe burn injuries in an accident caused by someone’s wrongful conduct, contact a personal injury attorney at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C. to schedule a free consultation.
-We will discuss your accident and evaluate your claim and potential recovery options.
+Our New York City personal injury attorneys will discuss your accident and evaluate your claim and potential recovery options.